cobwebch/external_import/Documentation/Administration/UserRights/Index.rst

 skipped entirely if the CLI user does not have modify rights on the given table.
 This is reported in the mail report.

-An automated synchronization will be run that the Scheduler.
+An automated synchronization will be run by the Scheduler.
 This means that the active user will be :code:`_cli_scheduler`, so this user needs to have enough rights to perform all expected operations, in
 particular: